Profile: European Union

 The single European currency, the euro, was officially adopted by 11 member states in 1999.
 Greece, which took longer to meet convergence criteria, joined two years later.
 Denmark, Sweden and the UK chose not to join.

 The failure of many eurozone countries to stick to the self-imposed rules on government debt triggered a major financial crisis in 2009.
-By the end of that year, Greece was burdened with debt amounting to 113% of GDP - nearly double the eurozone limit of 60%.

 - Proposes legislation to Council and Parliament